 Chinook are the largest of the salmon family growing in excess of forty pounds.
 Also named spring salmon, they enter the rivers as early as March through to spawning season in September.
 An aggressive fish, the Chinook is known for long, powerful runs and strong fights.

 Coho with their silver color are one of the most playful salmon.
 They enter the rivers in September with the peak run coming in October and November.
 This fish is well known for its acrobatic fight and grow in excess of ten pounds.

 Chum return in large numbers providing fantastic opportunity for constant action with fighting characteristics of frenzied proportions.
 These fish are found in the rivers from September to November.
 Chum salmon average ten to fourteen pounds.

 Pinks are the smallest of the salmon family.
-These fish enter the river system every two years with 2001 expected to be a great return.
+These fish enter the river system every two years.
 Pink average two to five pounds and true to their names are attracted to flies and lures of pink colors.
-Their run is expected from August to late September.
+Their run is August to late September.